brimdata/zed/docs/language/operators/sort.md

 sorting the values according to the provided sort expression(s), and emitting the values in the sorted order.

+The sort expressions act as primary key, secondary key, and so forth.
 By default, the sort order is ascending, from lowest value to highest.
-If the `-r` flag is provided, the sort order is descending.
+If `desc` is specified in a sort expression, the sort order for that key is descending.

 Zed follows the SQL convention that, by default, `null` values appear last in either case of ascending or descending sort.
 This can be overridden by specifying `-nulls first`.

-If not all data fits in memory, values are spilled to temporary storage and sorted with an external merge sort.

-The sort expressions act as primary key, secondary key, and so forth.

 If no sort expression is provided, a sort key is guessed based on heuristics applied to the values present.